Unit 1 - Notes

 • Types:

-• Symmetric Multiprocessing (SMP): Each processor performs all tasks; all are peers.
+• Symmetric Multiprocessing (SMP): Each processor performs all tasks (peers).

-• Advantages: Increased throughput, economy of scale, increased reliability (graceful degradation).
+• Benefits: Increased throughput, economy of scale, increased reliability (graceful degradation).

-• Goal: Resource sharing, computation speedup (load balancing), reliability.
+• Benefits: Resource sharing, computation speedup, load balancing, reliability.

 System Calls